Impressionism, a historical reconstruction:

 of his exhibited works

-On this page you will find an account of the works that Cézanne exhibited at the 1st and 3rd ‘impressionist’ exhibition and at the Salon (of 1882).
+On this page you will find an extended account of the works that Cézanne exhibited at the 1st and 3rd ‘impressionist’ exhibition in 1874 and 1877.
+You will also find a less extended account of the works he exhibited at other exhibitions.
 For general info on Paul Cézanne and the used sources see the main page.
-See link for an impression of the works he exhibited in 1874 and 1877.
+See link for an accounted impression of the works he exhibited in 1874 and 1877.

 The first ‘impressionist’ exposition 1874: